arieltan/ari-el/README.markdown

 ## Packages

 * ari
+* ari-fn
+* ari-seq
+* ari-string
 * ari-util

-## Coding standard
+## Something like a "Coding standard"

-* Write DocString in each functions.
+* Write DocString in each functions unless the behavior is too clear.
-* Add a package name to each functions (ex. ari-util:aif / don't use global namespace).
+* Add a package name to each functions at a front of it's name (ex. ari-util:compose / don't use global namespace).
+* Add `#'' prefix to any LAMBDA.

 ## Bugs

 ## Contributors

-Written by Emacs users in Ariel Networks, writing articles about Emacs for SoftwareDesign.

 * Taiki SUGAWARA &lt;sugawara_t@ariel-networks.com&gt;
 * Eitarow FUKAMACHI &lt;fukamachi_e@ariel-networks.com&gt;